 M: Kind of like everything but the clay?

-M: So, some projects in the Small Batch Studio are more Amanda Hollomon-Cook as artist and some are more Amanda Hollomon-Cook as East Fork's Small Batch Studio Director?
+M: So, some projects in the Small Batch Studio are more Amanda Hollomon-Cook as artist and some are more Amanda Hollomon-Cook as East Fork's Small Batch Studio Manager?

 M: How cool.
 What is the Counter Culture project?